-Is Sriracha Keto?
-How Capsaicin Burns Fat + 0 Carb Hot Sauces
+Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

-A small white plate with a slice of cheese pizza is drizzled with red sauce since not only is Sriracha keto, it makes a great flavor additive and beside it is a bottle of Sriracha resting on top of a green fabric.
+Beside a small white plate with a slice of cheese pizza drizzled with red Sriracha sauce sits a bottle of Sriracha on a green fabric, showcasing its keto-friendly status and great flavor-enhancing capabilities.

 Sriracha is a favorite as far as Mexican inspired hot sauces go but as usual, keto dieters must always check the nutrition label for the ingredients and amount of carbs to ensure they aren’t kicked out of ketosis.